Hozzu/CommAuto/README.md

 # CommAuto
-Edge-to-server data transmission solution based on ActiveMQ
+Edge-to-server data transmission solution based on ActiveMQ message broker

 For detail, read the ppt